-Endocarditis (inflammation of the lining of the heart)
+Conditions Inflammation of the inner lining of the heart (endocarditis)

 If the lining of the heart becomes inflamed, this is known as endocarditis.
-It can be caused by pathogens or occur as the result of a pre-existing condition.
-Severe progression of the condition and complications can be avoided with early treatment of the inflammation.
+It can be caused by pathogens or, more rarely, occur as the result of a pre-existing condition.
+Severe progression of the condition and complications can often be avoided with early treatment of the inflammation.

 At a glance

-- Most of the symptoms are not specific to this condition.
-However, the infective form almost always causes a high temperature.
+• Most of the symptoms are not specific to this condition.
+However, endocarditis caused by bacteria is usually accompanied by a high temperature.

 Note: The information in this article cannot and should not replace a medical consultation and must not be used for self-diagnosis or treatment.